jainmohit2001/adventofcode2022/README.md

-# adventofcode2022
+# Advent of code 2022

-Solutions to advent of code 2022 in TS (https://adventofcode.com/2022)
+Solutions to advent of code 2022 (https://adventofcode.com/2022) in python.